-In our inaugural NFUniversity Climate Class, we will take a critical look at emissions trading, and carbon offsets.
-Is it a good idea to use financial markets to trade soil carbon sequestration credits to Exxon in order to enable that company to get to “net zero”?
+Is it a good idea to use financial markets to trade soil carbon sequestration credits or tree planting credits to companies like Exxon in order to enable them to offset emissions or get to “net zero”?
 Is net zero even a credible concept?
 How should governments structure programs and payments designed to incentivize farmers to adopt practices that build soils?
-How can we better understand the offset protocols being developed by Canadian federal and provincial governments?
+How can we better understand the carbon “offset” protocols now being developed by Canadian federal and provincial governments?

 Dr. Doreen Stabinsky, Faculty of Global Environmental Politics, College of the Atlantic (Bar Harbor, Maine).
 Dr. Stabinsky researches and writes about the impacts of climate change on agriculture and food security, and on the emerging issue of loss and damage from slow onset impacts of climate change.
 She also serves as advisor to a number of governments and international NGOs on issues related to agriculture and the ongoing negotiations under the UN Framework Convention on Climate Change.